erikdesjardins/slack-irc/README.md

       "floodProtection": false, // On by default
       "floodProtectionDelay": 1000 // 500 by default
     },
-    // Prevent messages posted by Slackbot (e.g. Slackbot responses)
-    // from being posted into the IRC channel:
-    "muteSlackbot": true, // Off by default
     // Sends messages to Slack whenever a user joins/leaves an IRC channel:
     "ircStatusNotices": {
       "join": false, // Don't send messages about joins